changanmoon/treble_pe-staging/README.md

     ```

 ## Credits
-These people have helped this project in some way or another, so they should be the ones who receive all the credit:
+Special thanks to these people because this repository would not be possible without their efforts on other projects:
 - [phhusson](https://github.com/phhusson)
 - [ponces](https://github.com/ponces)
 - [AndyYan](https://github.com/AndyCGYan)